 A set of equations intended to be used simultaneously to capture the way in which dependent and independent variables are interrelated.
+A method of exponential smoothing for trend situations that employs two previously computed averages, the singly and doubly smoothed values, to extrapolate into the future.
+Syn.: second-order smoothing.

-Exponential smoothing forecast
+Term Exponential smoothing forecast